 However, there are a few sites that regularly feature on all guidebooks as the main ones to see and these are the ones I address below.
 They are the Colosseum, the Roman forum, the Spanish steps, the Trevi Fountains, the Pantheon, the Vatican and Trastevere.

 In this article, I talk about all of them and add in a couple I think you should include in your Rome itinerary, no matter how long or short time you have in town.

 If you have any site you are unsure is worthy of your time, please feel free to ask: if I have been recently enough, I will be happy to give the info I have to help make your mind up.

 Please note: this post contains affiliate links and should you make a purchase through them, we might make a small commission at no extra cost to you.
-We only recommend services we believe will give you a good travel experience and we use ourselves.

 I open with the obvious: the Colosseum.
 Probably the most imposing of all the monuments in Rome, the Colosseum is also one of the busiest in terms of visitors and one that regularly elicits the question ‘is a visit to the Colosseum worth it’.